 Research interests: Autism spectrum disorders

-The UMass Boston School Psychology Club is a very active organization that provides collegial peer support for students.
-In addition to monthly meetings, the club sponsors professional speakers.
-The club is affiliated with the Graduate Student Assembly (see www.gsa.umb.edu), the student governing body to which all graduate students are eligible members.
+School Psychology Club.
+The UMass Boston School Psychology Club is an organization that provides peer support for students.
+Its purpose is primarily social, facilitating contact among students on a commuter campus.
+In addition, it is the connection between UMass Boston and other organizations including other student organizations within the department as well as to MSPA and NASP.
+The club is affiliated with the Graduate Student Assembly, the student governing body to which all graduate students are eligible members.

 University Facilities and Resources

 The University's Library holdings are entered in an on-line public access catalog, available via telecommunication outside the library.
 The services provide access to databases, library catalogs, and academic resources throughout the world.
 In addition, UMass Boston students may obtain borrowing privileges at more than 46 local college and universities.

 Public computer labs, open seven days a week, provide access to a large number of word processing, spread-sheet, database, statistical, and desktop publishing software packages.

 The University supplies academic support to graduate students in study skills, writing, and English as a second language (ESL).